 - Select a well-draining soil for re-potting your aloe.
 Place your plant in the new pot with fresh soil to be sure to get rid of all larvae and eggs, and make sure the roots aren’t infected by fungus

 - Optionally: apply a fungicide to the re-potted plant.
-Changing the soil is the best way to be sure both the gnats and fungus are removed completely, so focus your energy on soil if you don’t have access to fungicide
+You can use essential oils for plants to make a natural fungicide and insecticide.
+Changing the soil is the best way to be sure both the gnats and fungus are removed completely, so focus your energy on soil if you don’t have access to fungicide.

 If gnats remain after your grand re-potting adventure, purchase a few fly traps or gnat collectors to help get rid of the pests.